Skoelle18/Skoelle18/README.md

 - 👋 Hi, I’m Nikhil S R
 - 👀 I’m interested in cybersecurity, hacking and electronics
 - 🌱 I’m currently learning BE in cs
-- 💞️ I’m looking to collaborate on various projects related to electronics, visual programming, malware analysis and use of ai
+- 💞️ I’m looking to collaborate on various projects related to electronics, pen-testing, malware analysis and use of ai
 - 📫 How to reach me discord:skoelle
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...